Welcome to Watermill Counselling

 Fees & availability

 Counselling is available on a short term, long term, or open ended basis to suit your specific circumstances or needs.
+Sessions are typically weekly (can be bi-weekly on agreement), and held at the same agreed day and time.

-I offer a free 10-20-Minute initial exploratory chat where we discuss what has brought you to seek support, and can help you decide whether counselling is for you and whether I am the right person to help.
+I offer a free initial exploratory chat where we discuss what has brought you to seek support, and can help you decide whether counselling is for you and whether I am the right person to help.
 This also provides an opportunity for you to ask questions and get a feel for the process.

 Should you feel comfortable and wish to progress with counselling, fees are £50 for a 50 minute session.